Collegium Musicum

 About the Collegium Musicum

-Members of the Collegium Musicum study and perform music of the 16th through 18th centuries, with the aim of introducing listeners and performers to important issues of historical performance practice for music as it is played, danced or sung.
+Members of the Collegium Musicum study and perform music of the 16th through 18th centuries to introduce listeners and performers to essential issues of historical performance practice for music as it is played, danced, or sung.

-Early music, particularly that of the Baroque period, applies principles of interpretation in these different performing situations, depending upon the affect, or character, that is called for by the music.
+Early music, particularly that of the Baroque period, applies principles of interpretation in these different performing situations, depending upon the effect or character called for by the music.

 Founded in 2001, the Collegium represents the variety of instrumental/vocal ensembles typical of early performance groups, including singers, strings, winds, brass, and keyboard players.
 Repertoire is approached as chamber music, with one or two on a part, with groups ranging in size from 2 to 9 players.
 Music is selected each semester to fit the particular talents of the participants.
 Previous experience with early instruments or early music performance is not a requirement.
 Auditions are informal and intended to encourage participation at all skill levels.